Little Saigon: Missouri

 Kansas City is home to more than 10,000 Vietnamese immigrants.
 A sizable Vietnamese population along Independence Avenue & Garrison Square sprung up various businesses including phở restaurants, nail salons, hair salons, video gift stores, cell phone stores, pool halls and jewelry stores.
 One of the new "Little Saigons" can now be found on North Oak Trafficway in Kansas City Gladstone neighborhood.

 St. Louis also has a large Vietnamese immigrant population.
-The majority of restaurants and stores are in "South City" on or near Grand Ave.
+The majority of restaurants and stores are in "South City" on or near Grand Avenue.

 Michigan

 While not titled a "Little Saigon", the suburban community of Madison Heights in the Detroit area has become a center of Vietnamese commerce.
 Located on John R Road and on Dequindre Road, several Vietnamese markets, Phở noodle soup restaurants, movie/music stores, several nail supply stores, herbal stores, and beauty salons have cropped up along two streets.

 Besides Madison Heights, the Grand Rapids and Holland areas have a small Vietnamese enclave.

 Inkster has a neighborhood known as "Little Saigon," though this is in reference to the Vietnam war and not Vietnamese people or culture.
-"Little Saigon" is a collection of housing projects along Inkster Rd. and Annapolis where bullet holes and boarded windows are common.
+"Little Saigon" is a collection of housing projects along Inkster Road and Annapolis where bullet holes and boarded windows are common.